 - High Vitamin Content.
 Green tea contains vitamins A, E, and C. It also contains minerals like zinc, selenium, chromium, and manganese, making it highly nutritious for the scalp.

 - Blocks DHT.
 DHT is an androgen hormone that is synthesized from testosterone in the hair follicles.
 It causes gradual hair loss by suffocating and shrinking the follicle.
-One of the significant ways green tea helps to reduce hair loss is by effectively inhibiting an enzyme called 5 alpha-reductase and blocking testosterone’s conversion to DHT.
+One of the significant ways green tea and pumpkin seed oil help to reduce hair loss by effectively inhibiting an enzyme called 5 alpha-reductase and blocking testosterone’s conversion to DHT.

 - Caffeine Stimulates Hair Growth.
 Caffeine is known to stimulate the hair follicles and lead to increased growth.
 Even caffeine consumption has been shown to improve hair growth.